yyc12345/libcmo21/README.md

   - Create a Python binding for the loader.
 And allow user can export Ballance Map from Blender on Linux platform natively.
   - Create a C# binding for the loader to enable that I can load Ballance Map in Godot on Linux / Android platform natively.

-There is still a long way to go.
-But I will try my best.
+These goals are now all achieved.

 ## Project Layout

 * LibCmo: Core library.
-It is a static library.
-Link to your program freely because I don't want to process export table things.
+It is a static library because I don't want to process export table things.
+Link to your program freely.
 * Unvirt: Interactive Virtools file viewer.
-Can provide more detail than Luigi Auriemma's unvirt but only can accept version limited Virtools file (< 4.0 I guess).
+Can provide more detail than Luigi Auriemma's unvirt.
+* Ballance: Ballance related stuffs which utilize LibCmo.
-* BMap: A dynamic library which is specific for Ballance Map loading by using LibCmo.
+  - BMap: A dynamic library which is specific for Ballance Map loading and saving.
+  - BMapInspector: A inspector for checking Ballance Map.

 ## Contributions

 However, not all contribution will be accepted.

+For the limitation of contributor, please see [Contribution Guideline](./CONTRIBUTING.md).

-Just like I said, we create **Minimalist** Virtools Environment.
+For the content of contribution, just like I said, we create **Minimalist** Virtools Environment.
 The basic RW functions is enough.
 We do not accept complex function implementations.
 There are 3 lists which indicate our accept guideline.

 ### Wanted Features